dofera/dpm/README.md

 About
 -----
 This project allows you to easily mod your client.
 The package manager is loaded from an infected lang file, which loads packages shared from the community.
-This method provides flexibility between each client updates without modifying the original files.
+This method provides flexibility between each client updates by not modifying the original files.

 Built-ins Features
 -----